ChiragAgg5k/netra/docs/report.md

 ### 1. Project Overview

 Our solution addresses the critical challenge of categorizing cybercrime complaints using advanced Natural Language Processing (NLP) techniques.
-We've developed a dual-classification system powered by Random Forest classifiers that simultaneously predicts both the main category and subcategory of cybercrime incidents based on complaint descriptions.
+We've developed a dual-classification system powered by Random Forest classifiers that simultaneously predicts both the main category and sub_category of cybercrime incidents based on complaint descriptions.

 #### Key Features